Common Skin Problems in Dogs, Check If Your Doggie Suffered From Any Listed Below

-The dog licking or scratching the skin is likely to be an early sign of skin disease.
+The dog licking or scratching the skin is likely an early sign of skin disease.

-Below we use direct picture display to make it easier for everyone to distinguish at home so as to prescribe the right medicine.
+Below, we use a direct picture display to make it easier for everyone to distinguish between prescribing the right medicine at home.

 If your dog can't seem to stop scratching an ear or licking and chewing her toes, ask your veterinarian to check for a yeast infection.
-Symptoms include irritated, itchy, or discolored skin.
-The infection usually strikes the paws or ears, where yeast has a cozy space to grow.
+Symptoms include irritated, itchy, or discoloured skin.
+The disease usually strikes the paws or ears, where yeast has a cozy space to grow.
 Yeast infections are easy to diagnose and often respond well to a topical cream.
-In some cases, your veterinarian may prescribe oral drugs or medicated baths.
+In some cases, your veterinarian may prescribe oral medicines or medicated baths.

 Superficial bacterial folliculitis is an infection that causes sores, bumps, and scabs on the skin.
 These skin abnormalities are easier to see in shorthaired dogs.
 In longhaired dogs, the most obvious symptoms may be a dull coat and shedding with scaly skin underneath.
 Folliculitis often occurs in conjunction with other skin problems, such as mange, allergies, or injury.
 Treatment may include oral antibiotics and antibacterial ointments or shampoos.